 Château Pape Clément in Pessac

-Take line B to Pessac Centre and then continue 20 minutes by foot or take a direct bus from Place Tourny in Bordeaux (line 4).
-For more info click here.
-Château Haut brion in Pessac
+Take line B to Pessac Centre and then continue for 20 minutes by foot or take a direct bus from Place Tourny in Bordeaux (line 4).
+You can book the tour online – just click here.

 Château du Taillan in Le Taillan-Médoc

+Chateau du Taillan is a beautiful winery in Medoc.
 You can reach it by bus 5N from Place Tourny in Bordeaux.

 For more info click here.

 Take line C to the Blanquefort train station and then continue 20 minutes by foot or take bus 29 from the Blanquefort train station.